-Recurrent Non-Small Cell Lung Carcinoma Stage IV Non-Small Cell Lung Cancer Lung Neoplasms Carcinoma, Non-Small-Cell Lung Antibodies Immunoglobulins Antibodies, Monoclonal Cetuximab Afatinib Dimaleate Laboratory Biomarker Analysis
+Recurrent Non-Small Cell Lung Carcinoma, Stage IV Non-Small Cell Lung Cancer, Lung Neoplasms, Non-Small-Cell Lung Carcinoma, Immunological Antineoplastic Agents, Cetuximab, Afatinib, Antibodies, Immunoglobulins, Monoclonal Antibodies, Afatinib Dimaleate, Laboratory Biomarker Analysis, afatinib dimaleate, cetuximab

 - Patients enrolled at sites participating in the Repeat Biopsy Study must agree to submission of tissue obtained by a repeat biopsy performed at the time of disease progression

 - Patients must not have received any prior systemic anticancer therapy for advanced or metastatic disease including chemotherapy or EGFR tyrosine kinase inhibitor therapy (including gefitinib, erlotinib, afatinib, or any experimental EGFR tyrosine kinase inhibitors [TKI] agents); prior chemotherapy for non-metastatic disease (i.e. adjuvant therapy or concurrent chemo-radiotherapy) is allowed as long as > 12 months has passed since completion of therapy; adjuvant EGFR-directed therapy is not allowed; local therapy (i.e. palliative radiotherapy) is allowed as long as a period of 7 days has passed since the last dose was received and the patient has recovered from any associated toxicity at the time of registration